-The working group model is designed to accelerate discovery and increase the impact science can have on decision-making for the conservation and protection of natural resources.
+The working group model is designed to accelerate discovery and increase the impact science can have on decisions to enable people and nature to thrive.

 NCEAS working groups have not only helped to significantly advance scientific understanding in ecology and the environmental sciences significantly over the past two decades.
 Because their results reflect a scientific consensus, many have also been able to influence policy and natural resource management.